 Each of the three core pieces are extendable in order add or enhance their functionality.
 Both the Kafka Monitor and Redis Monitor use 'Plugins' in order to enhance their abilities, whereas Scrapy uses 'Middlewares', 'Pipelines', and 'Spiders' to allow you to customize your crawling.
 Together these three components and the Rest service allow for scaled and distributed crawling across many machines.

-This guide does not go into detail as to how everything works but it will hopefully get you scraping quickly.
-For more information about how each process works please see the rest of the documentation.
+This guide does not go into detail as to how everything works, but hopefully will get you scraping quickly.
+For more information about each process works please see the rest of the documentation.

 1.2.1 Setup